Skip to main content

 PropertyTypeDescription

 directionvec2Gets the current direction of the joystick.
-Components are in the range [-1, 1].
+Values are in the range [-1, 1], the length is clamped to 1 and represents handle magnitude.

 Methods